One look at AXA’s claim statistics shows that ski theft is particularly prevalent in the popular ski resorts of Davos, Zermatt and Ischgl.

 While thefts in Davos have increased slightly since the last analysis, they fell back marginally in Zermatt and were stable in Ischgl.
 In Switzerland as a whole, the frequency of ski theft has risen slightly in the last two years.

 Every seventh pair of stolen skis is not stolen outside the home, but at home from basements or garages.
+This means that basements or garages should always be securely locked at home.

 The ranking list is based on ski and snowboard thefts reported to AXA between 2008 and 2019.